 7 Tax Deductions You May Not Know About in the Netherlands

 After arriving in the Netherlands, it might not be immediately clear how to handle your tax situation.
 What do you need to provide to the tax authorities?
 Have you included all the required information and documents?
-And also, the very important question of, have you opted for all eligible possible tax deductions?
-We would like to help you with 7 important tax deductions in the Netherlands to keep in mind.
+And also, the essential question of, have you opted for all eligible possible tax deductions?
+We want like to help you with seven important tax deductions in the Netherlands to keep in mind.

 Non-Working Spouse Tax Credit

 You or your partner might be eligible for the non-working spouse tax credit when either meet the following conditions:

 - one partner has a taxable income

 - you and your partner are registered at the same address for more than six months during the period of 1 January to 31 December (Dutch tax year)

 - you and your partner are fiscal partners

 When you bought a house in the Netherlands in, for example, 2021, you might have incurred many extra costs in relation to the mortgage.
 These could come in the form of notary costs, taxation costs, mortgage interest, etc. These costs are, most likely, deductible in your income tax return for 2021.
 Not sure whether these costs are deductible?
 Your tax adviser should know which ones are and if they are deductible in your case.